-From autumn 2017, the School of Advanced Study will offer students with an appropriate topic and level of local resource the opportunity to undertake a PhD by distance learning.
+Since Autumn 2017, the School of Advanced Study has offered students the opportunity to undertake a PhD by distance learning.
 SAS Research Degrees by Distance Learning

 If you would like to be considered for our Research Degree programme via Distance Learning, please download and fill out the Research Degrees by Distance Learning form, to attach to your online application.